 Name Your Goal

-During a boisterous workshop—when I start to wonder if the sound has escalated beyond a productive working bustle—I pause the group and ask them to consider what they are working on.
+During a boisterous workshop—when I wonder if the sound has escalated beyond a productive working bustle—I pause the group and ask them to consider what they are working on.
 “When you think about yourself as a writer, what are you working on right now?
 How are you growing?”
 Students write their goals on a sticky note or in the margin of their writing and box it in.
 I remind them that we will be looking for evidence of their work toward goals in our share.
 When our workshop concludes, they gather in a circle next to writing partners, reread their writing, and find a place that shows their work toward the goal.
 They share goals and evidence with partners.
 I ask, “Who saw powerful evidence of a partner’s growth as a writer today?” and we celebrate a few specific examples.

 What Are You Wondering?